ElitsaDev/HTML-CSS/README.md

 # HTML-CSS
-Some experiments with html and css
+Some experiments with HTML and CSS